-Our office prepares legal documents for filings in Italy.
-Our clients, typically residing outside of Italy, wish to obtain Italian citizenship, sell or gift Italian real estate or other Italian assets.
-One of our areas of concentration: Italian Inheritance law (Le successioni).
-We also assist in calculating Italian Estate Taxes.
+Our office prepares notarized legal documents for filings in Italy.
+Our clients, typically residing outside of Italy, wish to transfer assets, sell or gift Italian real estate or other assets.
+Our areas of concentration: Italian Inheritance law (Le successioni) and Italian Citizenship.
+We also assist in determining Italian Estate Taxes, if any.

 Non-Italian Attorneys may contact us for assistance on Italian estate filings according to Italian succession law and related procedures.
 Probate procedures do not exist in Italy